Embedded Finance Vs. Traditional Distribution of Financial Services

 #1 Embedded Banking

 Embedded banking implies providing a non-financial institution with a branded checking bank account, enabling it to hold funds, make payments, track expenses, and withdraw earnings seamlessly.
-The concept which powers up the embedded capabilities here is called open banking.
+The concept that powers up the embedded capabilities here is called open banking.
 The best thing about it for businesses is that all the functionalities are accessible via their primary platforms and their work interfaces.

 Use case: Shopify’s “Shopify Balance” for merchants.
 Shopify, a predominant e-commerce platform, offers a dedicated business account directly within the Shopify ecosystem, streamlining cash flow tracking and expense management.
 This embedded financial solution eliminates the barriers of traditional banking.